New measures to promote employment beyond Montevideo (capital of Uruguay) - Decree Nbr. 281/019

-New Double Tax Treaties (DTT)
+New Double Tax Treaties (DTTs)

-On September 12th, 2019 the Uruguayan Congress approved the DTT with Italy.
-The treaty, signed on March 1st, 2019, is the first of its kind between the two countries.
-The DTT will enter into force 30 days after the exchange of ratifying notes between both countries, and most of its provisions will apply from January 1st after the entry into force.
+On 12 September 2019, the Uruguayan Congress approved the DTT with Italy.
+The treaty, signed on 1 March 2019, is the first of its kind between the two countries.
+The DTT will enter into force 30 days after the exchange of ratifying notes between both countries, and most of its provisions will apply from 1 January after the entry into force.
 The DTT was already ratified by Italy.

-On September 13th, 2019 in Montevideo, the authorities of Japan and Uruguay signed a DTT.
+On 13 September 2019, in Montevideo, the authorities of Japan and Uruguay signed a DTT.
 It is expected to enter into force 30 days after Congress approval in both countries and the exchange of ratifying notes is done.
-At the same time, most of its provisions will start applying from January 1st of the next year after the entry into force.
+At the same time, most of its provisions will start applying from 1 January of the next year after the entry into force.

-On September 11th, 2019 the Uruguayan Congress approved the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("Multilateral Instrument" or "MLI").
-The main objective of this instrument is to introduce -quickly and efficiently- the package of measures included in the minimum standard in bilateral treaties, without the need to renegotiate the treaty signed with each of the adhered States.
-The MLI contains mandatory provisions (minimum standard) and others optional.
-In the case of the optional provision, each signatory can opt in or out off, in whole or in part.
+On 11 September 2019, the Uruguayan Congress approved the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ('Multilateral Instrument' or MLI).
+The main objective of this instrument is to introduce, quickly and efficiently, the package of measures included in the minimum standard in bilateral treaties, without the need to renegotiate the treaty signed with each of the adhered states.
+The MLI contains mandatory provisions (minimum standard) and others that are optional.
+In the case of the optional provisions, each signatory can opt in or out, in whole or in part.

-Globally, the MLI entered into force on July 1st, 2018.
+Globally, the MLI entered into force on 1 July 2018.

 Production of software and related services - Decree Nbr.
 96/019

-- The documentation that supports its operative, must include the registry number of the asset and the corresponding percentage of exoneration in order to be exempted.
+- The documentation that supports its operative must include the registry number of the asset and the corresponding percentage of exoneration in order to be exempted.

-Free Zones – Local Tax Authority Resolution Nbr.
+Free Zones (FZs) - Local Tax Authority Resolution Nbr.
 231/019

-The Resolution establishes certain provisions related to activities of Research and Development (R&D), such as the information to be included in a tax return that must be filed annually to the Tax Office and its due date, as well as the attribution of the property of the registered assets.
+The Resolution establishes certain provisions related to activities of research and development (R&D), such as the information to be included in a tax return that must be filed annually to the Tax Office and its due date, as well as the attribution of the property of the registered assets.

-Furthermore, according to new regulation, more detailed information regarding purchases and sales should be included in annual tax return (Form 2181).
+Furthermore, according to new regulation, more detailed information regarding purchases and sales should be included in the annual tax return (Form 2181).

-In order to enjoy the benefits of Mercosur origin, neither the tariff classification of the goods nor their origin nature verified by means of the Certificate with which they enter such zones shall be altered.
-It should be borne in mind that if the origin nature wants to be maintained, there shall be carried out only operations to ensure the trade, conservation, division into lots or volumes and operations bearing similar purposes.
+In order to enjoy the benefits of MERCOSUR origin, neither the tariff classification of the goods nor their origin nature verified by means of the Certificate with which they enter such zones shall be altered.
+It should be borne in mind that if the origin nature wants to be maintained, there shall be carried out only operations to ensure the trade, conservation, division into lots or volumes, and operations bearing similar purposes.

 This applies when the final destination of the goods is any of the full MERCOSUR members.

-Tax credit for Research and Development (R&D) Activities – Law Nbr.
+Tax credit for R&D activities - Law Nbr.
 19,739

 In addition, the Law establishes the following caps to the tax credits to be given: